학술논문

 Abstract

-Two-dimensional layered materials with broken inversion symmetry are being extensively pursued as spin-orbit coupling layers to realize high-efficiency magnetic switching.
+2D layered materials with broken inversion symmetry are being extensively pursued as spin source layers to realize high-efficiency magnetic switching.
 Such low-symmetry layered systems are, however, scarce.
 In addition, most layered magnets with perpendicular magnetic anisotropy show a low Curie temperature.
-Here, we report the experimental observation of spin-orbit torque magnetization self-switching at room temperature in a layered polar ferromagnetic metal, Fe2.5 Co2.5 GeTe2 .
-The spin-orbit torque is generated from the broken inversion symmetry along the c axis of the crystal.
-Our results provide a direct pathway toward applicable two-dimensional spintronic devices.
-This article is protected by copyright.
-All rights reserved.
+Here, the experimental observation of spin-orbit torque magnetization self-switching at room temperature in a layered polar ferromagnetic metal, Fe2.5 Co2.5 GeTe2 is reported.
+The spin-orbit torque is generated from the broken inversion symmetry along the c-axis of the crystal.
+These results provide a direct pathway toward applicable 2D spintronic devices.